FOOD PROCESSOR VS. FOOD CHOPPER: WHAT’S THE DIFFERENCE?

 Food processors typically have larger, more powerful motors to help process tough foods like mozzarella cheese, and knead bread or pizza dough.

-Models with larger feed tubes let you work with larger-sized fruits and vegetables or wedges of cheese with minimal prep required.
+Models with larger feed tubes let you work with larger-sized fruits, like lemons, and vegetables or wedges of cheese with minimal prep required.

 ELEVATE EVERYDAY MEALS WITH FOOD PROCESSORS FROM KITCHENAID